Zhaoyang95/Anti-lost_security_detection_system/README.md

          CUR_CORE ?= arcem7d
          TOOLCHAIN ?= gnu
 ```
-   - The relative series of the root directory, here the path of the Makefile is .\embARC\example\emsk\sign language/makefile:
+   - The relative series of the root directory, here the path of the Makefile is
 ```
          #
          # root dir of embARC